gocardless/nandi/README.md

 Some schema changes need to be split across two migration files.
 Whenever you want to add a constraint to a column, you'll have to do this to avoid locking the table while Postgres validates that all existing data meets the constraint.

-Wherever that's the case, we provide a Rails generator that generates both files for you.
+For some of the most common cases, we provide a Rails generator that generates both files for you.

 ### Not-null checks